 Featured in Verywellmind about how time perception and personality can influence punctuality and daily functioning.

-When my mood is low, I tend to feel guilty and stressed about frequently running late,” she says.
+When my mood is low, I tend to feel guilty and stressed about frequently running late,” Mendez says.
 “This leads to a lot of self-blame.”